 Progress Billing for Construction Projects

 Most construction projects are too large to invoice all at once.
 Progress billing (also called milestone billing) means invoicing in stages as the work is completed.
-A typical structure:
+A typical structure for a residential build:

 - 30% deposit invoice — at contract signing, before work starts